DevMa7e1/SuperSimpleCloud/how2install.md

+# If you are trying to install Super Simple Cloud directly, please check out the instructions in the README file!
+<br><br>

-# How to install Super Simple Cloud
+# How to install Super Simple Cloud from source
 If you are on Linux:

 Debian based distro: